FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

-B) cognitive and/or motor regression, intracellular accumulation of non-fluorescent material, epilepsy, and progressive deafness
+D) epilepsy, cognitive and/or motor regression, intracellular accumulation of non-fluorescent material, and progressive blindness

 This answer is incorrect.